First Published June 2020

 Last Updated June 2022

-I have spoken at length about my personal beliefs surrounding intersectional feminism, anti-racism as an ongoing practice, and the importance of standing up against injustice when we encounter it, but recent events have shown me that this is not enough.
+I have spoken at length about my personal beliefs surrounding intersectional feminism, anti-racism as an ongoing practice, and the importance of standing up against injustice when we encounter it, but I’ve come to learn that this is not enough.
 There can be no distinctions between personal and business, or personal and political.
 As a proponent of radical self-care, Hedge Witch Botanicals unequivocally supports freedom of choice and abortion access, believing bodily autonomy is and has always been our birthright.
 In an effort to destigmatize the narrative around this vitally important healthcare, I have shared my own abortion story, and I will continue to aid and abet abortion in a post-Roe America.
 HWB proudly offers an ongoing fundraiser for the National Network of Abortion Funds, and has made individual donations to Indigenous Women Rising and Yellowhammer Fund.

 EDIT: A previous version of this manifesto used the word “decolonize” in place of “unsettle.”
 I have since learned that “decolonization” applies to the BIPOC community, who have been affected by colonialism and settler colonialism, and involves “the removal of western ideologies in favor of ancestral ways. …’Unsettling’ is for white people, the descendants (settlers) or those who have benefited [from] / inflicted forms of colonialism.”
 Thank you Marisa de la Pena for sharing your knowledge.